webpack/webpack.js.org/src/content/configuration/output.md

 `string = 'window'`

-When targeting a library, especially the `libraryTarget` is `'umd'`, this option indicates what global object will be used to mount the library.
+When targeting a library, especially when `libraryTarget` is `'umd'`, this option indicates what global object will be used to mount the library.
 To make UMD build available on both browsers and Node.js, set `output.globalObject` option to `'this'`.

 For example: